This post may contain affiliate links. Please read our disclosure policy.

-My skillet enchiladas are both prepped and cooked in a single cast iron skillet for really easy cleanup.
-You can sauté the chicken and filling, transfer to a bowl, assemble your enchiladas on the counter, and then arrange them back in the skillet for baking.
+My skillet chicken enchiladas are both prepped and cooked in a single cast iron skillet for really easy cleanup.
+You can sauté the chicken filling, transfer it to a bowl, assemble your enchiladas on the counter, and then arrange them back in the skillet for baking.
 This recipe makes about 5 enchiladas, making it the perfect amount for a smaller crowd of 2-3.

-- Diced seasoned chicken: You can use either chicken breast or chicken thighs.
+- Diced seasoned chicken: you can use either chicken breast or chicken thighs.
 Chicken thighs are my favorite because they’re super tender and juicy.
 It’s important to dice the chicken into very small chunks so they easily blend with the other ingredients.

-- Low-sodium black beans: Always rinse in a colander before using.
+- Low-sodium black beans: always rinse in a colander before using.

 - Mexican blend of cheeses: I usually get prepackaged shredded 4-cheese Mexican blend but feel free to use your favorite cheddar cheeses.